For general questions about the program, email firstname.lastname@example.org.

 Enrollment Services Office -- Graduate Admissions

 San Francisco CA 94107-2247

-Applicants may be contacted to arrange an interview with the graduate Curatorial Practice Program coordinator or a faculty member.
+Applicants will be contacted to arrange an interview with the graduate program manager or a faculty member.

-Applicants who wish to apply for the dual-degree program will have the ability to submit a single application.
+Applicants who wish to apply for the dual-degree option will have the ability to submit a single application.
 However, applicants must submit portfolios (visual/written) that meet requirements for each program.

 You will find the various dual-degree options under the Visual and Critical Studies category under the enrollment plans section of the electronic application.

 Be sure to first select Visual and Critical Studies for your initial graduate program in order to choose the a dual-degree option under the discipline area.